danliberato/Cloud-Broker/README.md

 This simple project is intended to apply the Cloud Broker (CB) concepts.
 There are 3 main features:
-* Disclosure of resources by providers
+* Disclosure of resources by providers;
-* Resource request in the Cloud Broker by clients
+* Resource request in the Cloud Broker by clients;
+    * CB will always select the most cheap resource that matches with the client request;
-* Use of resource in providers
+* Use of resource in providers;

 Definitions:
-* Resources: Virtual Machines (VM)
+* Resources: Virtual Machines (VM);
-* VM: represented by a tuple in a table (vCPUs, RAM, Storage, price, isAvaliable, provider Name, providerAP)
+* VM: represented by a tuple in a table (vCPUs, RAM, Storage, price, isAvaliable, provider Name, providerAP);
-* Provider: A client from CB, a server for the client
+* Provider: A client from CB, a server for the client;
-    * Controls clients requests, releases/reserves VMs, redirect client to a selected Provider
+    * Controls clients requests, releases/reserves VMs, redirect client to a selected Provider;
-* Client: consumes Provider resources by requesting it to the CB
+* Client: consumes Provider resources by requesting it to the CB;

 You might know:
-Multithreaded server/client sockets
+Multithreaded server/client sockets.
 ### Installation
 ```sh
 $ 	apt-get install python3